We would like to express our appreciation to all of our shareholders for your continued understanding and support.

 Tsuyoshi Murai

-In this environment, the Group has continued to provide appropriate services as an operator of service businesses (security service business, general property management and fire protection service, and elderly life support such as long-term care services) related to the safety and security of society, which are indispensable for ensuring the stability of the lives of the people and the national economy, while taking sufficient infection prevention measures.
-As stated in “Grand Design 2025,” our medium-term management plan, we aim to become a resilient integrated safety and security solutions provider that supports the safety and security of our customers and society.
-To meet the expanding safety and security needs of our customers and society amid diversifying risks, we are working to provide new services that combine a variety of service functions, including security, facilities, and long-term care.
+Under these circumstances, ALSOK Group has continued to provide appropriate services as a business operator that provides services related to social safety and security (Security Services, Facility Management Services, etc., Long-term Care Services, and Overseas Services) with the aim to contribute to sustainable societies.
+As stated in “Grand Design 2025,” our medium-term management plan, we aim to be a safety and security service provider who persistently aims to serve the society's various needs for greater safety and security.
+To meet the expanding safety and security needs of our customers and society amid diversifying risks, we are working to provide new services that combine a variety of service functions, including security and facility management services and personal nursing care.
+In addition, while the price increases continue, we ask our customers to revise prices to address the increase in costs.